 To provide a layer of security regarding which devices are able to enroll in a Systems Manager (SM) network, authentication using either Active Directory (AD) or Meraki users/owners can be used.
 This article will cover how to implement each potential option.

 There are multiple methods which can be used for performing device enrollment authentication:

-NOTE: If you are using a Google Account Bind for use in conjunction with Android For Work (configured on the Organization > MDM page), Google authentication is not available as it is already being used as part of the AFW Enrollment process, and any selection made here would be for use in conjunction with this mechanism.
+If you are using a Google Account Bind in conjunction with Android For Work (configured on the Organization > MDM page), Google authentication is not available as it is already being used as part of the AFW enrollment process, and any selection made here would be for use in conjunction with this mechanism.